mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 1. User will be prompted after pressing Submit, e.g., "You are about to wager
 $212 on this game.
 Are you sure?"
 Y/N buttons.

+1. Bets against panels that have a ```gateDateJulian``` value less than the current Julian date must be disallowed.
+This check should be done on the front end and back end both.

 1. User will receive confirmation once Submit has sucessfully processed on the backend by insert bet into Bets collection.
 User's balance will deduct by amount of wager.
 Confirmation can be